-The Board comprises the Audit Commission, a decision-making organ, and the General Executive Bureau, an executive organ.
-The decision-making and executing functions are separated to ensure discreet decision-making and fair judgment.
+The Board is comprised of the Audit Commission, a decision-making organ, and the General Executive Bureau, an executive organ.
+Decision-making and executing functions are separated to ensure discreet decision-making and fair judgment.

-Audit Commission
+■Audit Commission

-The Audit Commission comprising three Commissioners makes the Board's decisions by consensus of the Commissioners, as well as directs and supervises the activities carried out by the General Executive Bureau.
+The Audit Commission, comprising of three Commissioners, makes the Board's decisions by consensus of the Commissioners, as well as directing and supervising activities carried out by the General Executive Bureau.

-The Audit Commission adopts a consensus system to ensure fairness and adequacy in its judgment.
+The Audit Commission adopts a consensus system to ensure fairness and adequacy in its judgments.

 Commissioners are appointed by the Cabinet with the consent of both Houses of the Diet.
 The Emperor attests to the appointment of the Commissioners.
-A Commissioner holds office for a seven (7)-year term and his or her status is guaranteed during the term to ensure the Board's independence.
+A Commissioner holds office for a seven (7)-year term, and his or her status is guaranteed during the term to ensure the Board's independence.

-The person elected by the Commissioners from among themselves is appointed President of the Board by the Cabinet.
+A person elected by the Commissioners from among themselves is appointed President of the Board by the Cabinet.
 The President represents the Board and presides over the Audit Commission.